ron-kothari/ron-kothari/README.md

 ## 🧭 About Me

-Studying Computer Science, actively looking for full time roles in Business Analysis, IT Analysis, and Data Analytics.
-I have interned across Deloitte, Manulife, and the Canadian Children's Book Centre, where I worked on incident management frameworks, stakeholder communication, and cross functional problem solving.
+I am studying Computer Science and looking for full time roles in Business Analysis, IT Analysis, and Data Analytics.
+Through my internships I built incident management frameworks, worked closely with stakeholders, and learned how to solve problems that cross different teams.

-I like taking messy, real world data and turning it into something a business can actually act on.
-Most of my recent work lives in this GitHub, split across SQL analysis, Power BI dashboards, and Business Analyst documentation.
+I like taking messy data and turning it into something a business can actually use.
+Most of that work sits in this GitHub, spread across SQL projects, Power BI dashboards, and Business Analyst documentation.
+Take a look around and see what I have been building.

 - 🔭 Currently building out my data analytics portfolio and applying to full time roles
 - 🌱 Sharpening my Python and DAX skills project by project